Info

 Where can I buy a ticket to the festival?

-The accommodation ticket is for four nights but I can't stay that many / I want to stay longer.
+The accommodation ticket is for three or four nights but I can't stay that many / I want to stay longer.

 You can arrive later or leave earlier within the booking period.
 If you wish to extend your stay past four days, please contact [email protected]